LukaMrt/Client-manager-S1.01-02/README.md

 :warning: **Warning** :
 The postal code and phone number must match a specific pattern.
 If you don't provide the correct pattern, the program will ask you to enter the correct pattern again.
-The postalcode must be an integer between 0 and 99999.
-The phone number must be an integer between 11111 and 99999 (includes).
+The postal code must be an integer between 11111 and 99999 (includes).
 The phone number must follow the pattern : XX.XX.XX.XX.XX where X is an integer between 0 and 9 (includes).

 ### Delete command